PipInSpace/scipher/README.md

     TypeError: unsupported operand type(s) for >>: 'NoneType' and 'int'

-If you get this warning take a look at cfp_common.py:44.
+If you get this warning at decoding, take a look at cfp_common.py:44.
+The cause of this error may also silently occurr at encoding.

 # Overview